headless-start/Data_Augmentation_Image/README.md

 ### Dependencies
 - Python 3.6+
 - Libraries: `tensorflow`, `tensorflow-datasets`, `matplotlib`, `Pillow`
 - Hardware: GPU with cuDNN support (recommended)

+---

+## 📄 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.